dlab-berkeley/programming-fundamentals/0-1_howtoprog.md

   - Later we'll show how you can use variables to store values as you work with them
 - **Actions** are operations you tell the computer to perform: create, delete
   - You may enact them one by one, or combine them into longer procedures, often in the form of named functions
-  - Later we'll show how you can repeat operations on multiple things using loops, one of the major building blocks of functions and programs

 That being said, programming languages differ from one another in the following ways: